skateman/silvio/README.md

 # silvio
 [![Build Status](https://travis-ci.org/skateman/silvio.svg?branch=master)](https://travis-ci.org/skateman/silvio)

 Silvio is a VPN-over-WebSocket implementation, based on the TUN interface.
 I am using it to connect all my devices to a single virtual network through a web service.
 According to [Wikpiedia](https://en.wikipedia.org/wiki/Silvio_Pellico), Silvio (Pellico) was an Italian writer, poet, dramatist and patriot active in the Italian unification.
-The street where I am currently living is named after him.
+I spent some time of my life on a street that was named after him.

 ## Installation